 Limited on time but want to cram in as much of Germany as you can?
 Book a Deutsche Bahn flexible ticket and enjoy the freedom to explore hidden gems on the way to your final destination.
 Hop on and hop off anywhere you’d like!

-Deutsche Bahn offers first and second class seating.
+Deutsche Bahn trains offer first and second class seating.
 First class affords more space and comfort and seat reservations are included.
 Note: WiFi, food and beverage services are only available on ICE trains.

 Anyone booking a longer journey will enjoy upgrading to a higher level of service as it affords more comfort.
 Book in advance as upgrades tend to be cheaper when purchased in advance to booking last minute.

 Deutsche Bahn offers deals regularly to help passengers save money.
 Have a look at the options below to see if you can save even more on travel with DB, such as the company's Bahn cards.

 Available in 126 German cities.